Only dates and figures box suffering between worn covers.

 I am also a liar.

-War habits never truly fade, especially when the habits are not one’s own.
+War habits never truly fade, especially when the patterns are not one’s own.

 Baking might have guided me through the first year of fresh grief, but redemption itself comes in many forms, especially when it silences the politics of bread for good.